sosy-lab/benchexec/doc/run-results.md

 only for backwards compatibility, we may change its name to `memory` in a future version (e.g., version 2.0) of BenchExec.
 Tools that read such files and want to be future-proof may use both names for value lookup.

+The `<column>` tags may have an attribute `hidden` set to `true`.
+This indicates values that are typically not primarily interesting for users, and tools for displaying such results may choose to hide such columns by default.

 If `benchexec` is interrupted during the execution, result values may also be the empty string instead of missing completely